Regulations

 Key Facts

-Hygiene Emergency Prohibition Notices can close a business immediately.
+A Hygiene Emergency Prohibition Notice can close a food business immediately where there is an imminent risk to health.

 In Detail